blsingh/Analytics-101/AnalyticsEdge/README.md

+## In the folders for each module are scripts, assignments, dataset, etc

 #### What are the different models for analytics and what **PACKAGES** are used in each.

 ####    # caTools :: for spliting data